udithdoddapaneni/YACC-Password-Generator/README.md

 Inbuilt random number generators should not be used in the final version

-Output:
+## Output:

 A password which is hard to guess

-Technologies used:
+## Technologies used:

 Just basic python is enough to make the generator.
-For the user interface we can just use tkinter.
+For the user interface we used streamlit.

-Important tasks:
+## Important tasks:

 1) Making a pseudo-random number generator that’s as close as to a real random number generator.
 For example we know that the more number of times we toss a coin in real life the more the probability of getting a head appears to converge to 0.5.